StatisticsHealthEconomics/blendR/inst/paper.md

-Interim analyses of trials with limited follow-up are often subject to high degrees of administrative censoring, which may result in implausible long-term extrapolations using standard approaches.
+Interim analyses of trials with limited follow-up are often subject to high degrees of administrative censoring, which may result in implausible long-term extrapolations using standard approaches [@NICE_TSD14].
 Implementing an innovative methodology based on "blending" survival curves to relax the traditional proportional hazard assumption and simultaneously incorporate external information can guide the